 Restrooms with running water are located at the start and finish lines, and porta-potties will be near three checkpoints.

-Subway sandwiches along with other snacks and drinks will be plentiful at our morning’s end.
+Snacks and drinks will be plentiful at our morning’s end, including BeBold bars!

 Showering facilities are available at Area 4, which you will spot at the right side of the road as you drive from the finish to the park exit.